 Do you have some pretty amazing employees that you’d hate to see leave?
 Do you know how to get them to stay?
 Employee retention should be a top priority, but it can be challenging for a company.
 It’s crucial to know what steps to take toward success.
 The more you know about the importance of employee retention, the better!

 Employee turnover is an important issue to monitor in the workplace.
 Understanding how often employees end their relationships with your organization and why people are leaving are vital to managing employee retention.
 Most of the reasons for employee turnover are not personal, but you can do a lot to learn from the past and lay […]

 Employee turnover is the percentage of workers who leave your organization, the employment relationship ends and they are replaced by someone new.
 Attrition is different.
 This generally refers to the end of the employment relationship due to retirement or job elimination or employee death.
 When attrition occurs, the position is not filled with a new employee.

+Ever feel totally out of your element?
+Chances are that many of your team members do, which makes success difficult to tackle.
 We all often feel like everyone around us has their act together and we don’t.
 Even your most successful employees likely feel a little phony at times.